Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/README.md

 ### Register a schema

 Register a schema to be stored in the Azure Schema Registry.
+When registering a schema, the `SchemaProperties` will be cached in the `SchemaRegistryClient` instance, so that any subsequent calls to `GetSchemaId` and `GetSchema` corresponding to the same schema can use the cached value rather than going to the service.

 ```C# Snippet:SchemaRegistryRegisterSchema
 string schemaName = "employeeSample";